garris/BackstopJS/README.md

 ### Running custom CasperJS scripts (version 0.8.0+)

-Simulate user actions (click, scroll, hover, wait, etc.) by running your own Casper.js script on ready.
+Simulate user actions (click, scroll, hover, wait, etc.) or states (cookie values) by running your own Casper.js script on ready.
 For each scenario, the custom .js file you specify is imported and run when the BackstopJS ready event is fired.

 From your project root, place your scripts in...